Risks of Generative AI: Bias, Fake News & Hallucinations

 Can an AI be legally sued for defamation?

-This is a massive ongoing global legal gray area in 2026.
-If ChatGPT actively invents a completely fictional story aggressively accusing a real living human being of embezzlement, American courts are actively battling over whether the tech company that built algorithms holds the core liability, or if Section 230 platform protections legally shield them natively.
+In my experience, this is a large ongoing global legal gray area right now.
+If ChatGPT invents a fictional story accusing a real living human being of embezzlement, American courts are battling over whether the tech company that built algorithms holds the core liability, or if Section 230 platform protections legally shield them.

 Advertisement